Difference between MySQL Text vs Varchar

 Conclusion

-The VARCHAR data type in MySQL can normally be applied for data that includes values like title, name, profile, product name, company names, etc., which holds short content in the table column.
+The VARCHAR data type in MySQL can usually be applied for data that includes values like title, name, profile, product name, company names, etc., which holds short content in the table column.

-Generally, the data type TEXT in MySQL is used to store the article content body in production description, news sites in websites using e-commerce products.
+Generally, the data type TEXT in MySQL stores the article content body in the production description and news sites in websites using e-commerce products.

 Recommended Articles